 - Don’t over-extend or push yourself into the final position of a pose, do as much as you can and slowly build your body’s ability to complete the pose.

-Yoga can be immensely beneficial to the general health of anyone involved, it also is assumed to help improve sperm count, sperm mobility and ejaculation health.
-Performing yoga regularly can also boost your sex drive by increasing your libido.
-It is, however, important to remember to do yoga in a safe manner, as such we recommend you talk to your medical health professional before you start and do these poses with an expert instructor present.
+Yoga can be immensely beneficial to the general health of anyone practising it.
+But, it is also assumed to help improve sperm count, sperm mobility, and ejaculation health.
+Performing yoga regularly could boost your sex drive by increasing your libido, too.
+It is, however, important to remember to do yoga in a safe manner, as such we recommend you talk to your medical health professional before you start and do these poses under the supervision of an expert instructor.

 As explained earlier, avoid attempting to over-reach or over-extend yourself while doing these poses.
 The meditative aspects of yoga are as important as the poses themselves.
 Therefore, remember to breathe, meditate, and relax.
 Doing yoga regularly will reduce stress, which will help combat infertility caused by psychological stress.
 Yoga helps both physical and mental health, and also the physical aspects of infertility.
 Also, yoga must be combined with a healthy diet to maximise its effects.
 Thirty minutes a day should be a good way to begin doing yoga and build it eventually to an hour a day.